 An MSc by research is taken in one year as a full-time student or in two years as a part-time student.
 The degree is awarded following the successful completion of a period of research, including the submission of a thesis and its subsequent examination, together with a seminar.
 The thesis is expected to display a particular knowledge of some part or aspect of the field of study, and to make a contribution to knowledge or understanding.

-After the thesis proposal, the only remaining formal assessment is the MSc thesis itself.
 Students should aim to submit a thesis at the end of the 12 months registration period.
 The final deadline for submission falls three months later.
 No oral examination is held, unless either supervisor or assessor requests one.

 Part-time students can take an MSc by research over a two-year period, with the milestones distributed accordingly over this duration.

 Information on tuition fees for the 2016/17 academic year can be found on the Fees and Funding page.